-Notice of Patient Rights and Protections Against Surprise Medical Bills
+Your Rights and Protections Against Surprise Medical Bills

-As the patient, you have the following protections:
+When balance billing isn’t allowed, you also have the following protections:

-You are responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
+- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
 Your health plan will pay out-of-network providers and facilities directly.

 - Your health plan generally must:

 - Cover emergency services without requiring you to get approval for services in advance (prior authorization).

 - Cover emergency services by out-of-network

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of

-If you believe you’ve been wrongly billed, you may contact www.cms.gov/nosurprises for more information about your rights under federal law.
+Visit https://www.cms.gov/nosurprises for more information about your rights under federal law.

 Visit https://www.insurance.ca.gov/01-consumers/110-health/60-resources/NoSupriseBills.cfm and/or https://www.healthhelp.ca.gov for more information about your rights under California law.